 Americans gave more than $373 billion to nonprofit organizations in 2015, a 1.6% increase over 2014.
 And in 2016, overall online revenue grew by an astounding 19%.
 This shows there’s no question about whether the money is there.
 The real question is: how can you create a digital strategy that inspires people to support your cause and facilitates continued growth?
+But before you go on creating your digital strategy, I suggest you to have a leased line with internet access that you can use for your online marketing.
+You can look for leased line providers near you and learn how it works.

 1. Optimize for Mobile Experience